risk-first/website/menagerie/Dependency-Risk.md

+**Dependency Risk** is the risk you take on whenever you have a dependency on something else.
+One simple example could be that the software service you write might depend on a server to run on.
+If the server goes down, the service goes down too.
+In turn, the server depends on electricity from a supplier, as well as a network connection from a provider.
+If either of these dependencies aren't met, the service is out of commission.

+Dependencies can be on _software_, _services_, _people_, _teams_, _events_ and so on.
+Dependencies add risk to any project because the reliability of the project itself is now a function involving the reliability of the dependency.

+## Events

+The simplest type of **Dependency Risk** is around events.
+For example, "I can't start shopping until the supermarket opens at 9am", or "I must catch my bus to work at 7:30am".
+In the first example, you can't _start_ something until a particular event happens.
+In the latter example, you must _be ready_ for an event at a particular time.

+When we have a dependency on an event, we depend on the reliability of that event occurring when it says it will occur.
+We pick up [Schedule Risk](Schedule-Risk) when it doesn't.

+Both of these types of risk can be mitigated with _slack_.
+That is, ensuring that the exact time of the event isn't critical to your plans:   Don't build into your plans a _need_ to start shopping at 9am.
+Arrive at the bus-stop _early_ in order to mitigate your own [Schedule Risk](Schedule-Risk).

+[Schedule Risk](Schedule-Risk) becomes very hard to manage when you have to coordinate actions  with lots of tightly-constrained events.
+Rehearsal?

+Sometimes, events are a mitigation for [Coordination Risk](Coordination-Risk).
+Having a fixed time for doing something mitigates [Coordination Risk](Coordination-Risk) by turning it into [Schedule Risk](Schedule-Risk).
+Agreeing a date for a product launch, for example, allows lots of teams to coordinate their activities.

+## People and Teams

+Often, events are outside of our control, and we just have to plan around them.
+But usually events occur at certain times because people have chosen them to, in order to manage [Coordination Risk](Coordination-Risk).

+## Dependencies On Libraries

 In the previous section on [Codebase Risk](Complexity-Risk) we tackled Kolmogorov Complexity, and the idea that your codebase had some kind of minimal level of complexity based on the output it was trying to create.
 This is a neat idea, but in a way, we cheated.
 Let's look at how.